buildbot/buildbot/master/docs/developer/data.rst

         Get the endpoint responsible for the given path, along with any arguments extracted from the path.
         This can be used by callers that need access to information from the endpoint beyond that returned from ``get``.

-    .. py:method:: startConsuming(callback, options, path)

-        :param callback: a function to call for each message
-        :param options: dictionary containing model-specific options
-        :param tuple path: A tuple of path elements representing the API path.
-            Numbers can be passed as strings or integers.
-        :returns: consumer via Deferred
-        :raises: :py:exc:`~buildbot.data.exceptions.InvalidPathError`

-        This method implements the subscriptions section.
-        The callback interface and consumer the same as those of :py:meth:`~buildbot.mq.connector.MQConnector.startConsuming`.
-        The ``path`` argument is automatically translated into an appropriate topic.

     .. py:method:: produceEvent(rtype, msg, event)